danisss9/Xvirus/README.md

 ## Known Issues

-- XvirusAI engine is still in BETA.
-It is not recomended to use in production yet.
-- XvirusAI engine does not work in C++ bindings.
-- The checkUpdate function can now check for SDK updates but can't update it
+- The checkUpdate function can check for SDK updates but can't update it automatically

 ## Get Started

-The "`example`" folder contains an example project on how to import and use Xvirus SDK in C# (.NET 7).
+The "`example`" folder contains an example project on how to import and use Xvirus SDK in C# (.NET 8).

 You can run it by building it and then running executable file in the output folder.

-## Avaiable Functions
+## Available Functions

 You have the following functions available: